-The James P. Geiss and Margaret Y. Hsu Foundation has awarded the Association for Asian Studies $20,000 to fund participant travel to the 2022 Annual Conference in Honolulu, Hawaii.
+The James P. Geiss and Margaret Y. Hsu Foundation has awarded the Association for Asian Studies $20,000 to fund participation for Ming Studies scholars in the 2022 Annual Conference in Honolulu, Hawaii.

 The James P. Geiss and Margaret Y. Hsu Foundation is a 501(c)(3) private, not-for-profit foundation which encourages and sponsors scholarly research and interpretation of the Ming Dynasty (1368–1644) in China.
 The Geiss Hsu Foundation supports studies of the predecessors and successors of the Ming, as well as contemporaries in geographic areas with which the Ming interacted.

-The Geiss Hsu Annual Conference Travel Grant will award up to $2,000 each in travel support to scholars specializing in studies of Ming China, as well as scholars who engage in research related to the Ming.
+The Geiss Hsu Annual Conference Travel and Participation Grant will award up to $2,000 each in travel support, or fund virtual conference registration, to scholars specializing in studies of Ming China, as well as scholars who engage in research related to the Ming.
 Applicants do not need to be a part of an organized session, nor do they need to be members of the AAS, to receive the grant.